antonkabasi/charging-station-analytics-pyspark/README.md

-# EV Charging Station Analytics (Croatia) — PySpark + OSM
+# EV Charging Station Analytics (Croatia) — PySpark + OpenStreetMap (OSM) crowdsourced open dataset

 A compact, reproducible pipeline to analyze **EV charging infrastructure in Croatia** from **OpenStreetMap**:
 - extract charging stations,
 - derive **per‑station total installed power (kW)**, and
 - visualize **charger density** and **total installed power**.

-> Built as groundwork for similar extraction of **hydrogen refueling** points; none are currently detected in the Croatia extract, but the EV stack is complete and useful on its own.
+> Built as groundwork for similar extraction of **hydrogen refueling** points for my PhD research; none are currently detected in the Croatia extract, but the EV stack is complete and useful on its own.

 ---